go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 A generic function (type) is instantiated by substituting a type argument list for the type parameter list of its declaration (specification).
-The lengths of the type argument is the same as the type parameter list.
+The lengths of the (full) type argument list is the same as the type parameter list.
 Each type argument is passed to the corresponding type parameter.
 A type argument must be a non-interface type or a basic interface type and it is valid only if it satisfies (implements) the constraint of its corresponding type parameter.